Brent Stover: Sportscasting career

+In 2023, Stover was hired by NASCAR on Fox to fill in for Jamie Little as play-by-play for the ARCA Menards Series race at Berlin Raceway.
+Little, who is also a pit reporter for Fox's Cup Series coverage, took that weekend off as it was the week following the end of Fox's Cup Series coverage for the year.

 Personal life

 Stover graduated from Kansas State University with a degree in journalism where he ran track-and-field and cross country.
 He is an aspiring country musician playing around NYC.